myboyhood/myboyhood.github.io/_pages/about.md

 - ## Robust Visual Positioning of the UAV for the Under Bridge Inspection With a Ground Guided Vehicle

   For regular defect inspection of the bridge’s bottom. we design a ground–air mobile system and a dual-source positioning algorithm to enhance the robustness of the UAV’s positioning.

+  **This work has been accepted by IEEE Transactions on Instrumentation and Measurement 2022 !**
   <iframe height=406 width=720 src="../images/Under-Bridge-Inspection-with-a-Ground-Air-System.mp4">
 <br/>
 <br/>